-The main change in the SCR is related to the sub module Risk Insurance Life (Lapse and Expenses risk) and it is related to the changes in the expense assumptions as detailed above.
+The most material change in the SCR is related to the sub module Risk Insurance Life (Lapse risk) and it is related to the significant volumes of new business written by Vera Financial during 2019.
+Other modules have also increased driven by predominatly the same reason.